-The ACS Skill Assessment guidelines are necessary for those who are planning to Move to Australia for work in the ICT industry.
-It is a mandatory requirement for skilled migration visas such as the Skilled Independent Visa (subclass 189) and Skilled Nominated Visa (subclass 190).
+The ACS Skill Assessment guidelines are essential for individuals planning to migrate to Australia for work in the ICT industry.
+It is a mandatory requirement for skilled migration visas, such as the Skilled Independent Visa (Subclass 189) and the Skilled Nominated Visa (Subclass 190).

 Ethical Standard for ICT Professionals